 Welcome to the website GoodwillBuyer.com

-Shopping at the local Goodwill stores makes a lot of sense and saves a lot of dollars.
-This site caters to those who wish to see some of the success stories you can experience by knowing how and what to shop for when visiting these and other thrift stores.
-Here are a few examples of items I purchased within our metropolitan area.
+Shopping at your local Goodwill stores makes a lot of sense these days and can save a lot of your money.
+This site caters to those readers who wish to see some success stories experienced by knowing how and what to shop for when visiting these and other thrift stores.
+Here are a few examples of items purchased within our own metropolitan area.
 What are your experiences?

 October 2016 Birthday Presents

 Weekend Wealth or Weakness?